Bigness of the tangent bundle of a Fano threefold with Picard number two: Total Dual VMRTs on Blow-Ups

 On the other hand,

 as a general secant line meets $\Gamma$ at $2$ points on $\PP^3$ so that $\ee^*D\equiv 2\xi$ in $\text{N}^1(\overline\Uu/\overline\Kk)$.

 Moreover, we can deduce that

 for some $m>0$ from the observation that the image $\ee(E)$ lies on the exceptional locus of $f:X\to\PP^3$, and the multiplicity $m$ is given by the number of trisecant lines of $\Gamma$ on $\PP^3$ passing through a general point of $\Gamma$.
-Thus we obtain the formula in the statement after plugging in the numbers